jmetev1/petroTwitter/reading/index.md

 - [ ] Write an npm `start` script that combines the previous two build steps together

+### Testing with Karma

+Angular recommends the use of [Karma](https://docs.angularjs.org/guide/unit-testing) for testing.
+Karma runs tests by opening a browser window.
+Much like `live-server`, Karma watches for changes to your code and re-runs the tests automatically.
+Additionally, Karma provides a debug interface right from the test page!

 ## Bare Minimum Requirements

-- [ ] Inside of `src/index.js`, render the `App` component to the DOM and explore the codebase to get an understanding of each component's responsibility
+- [ ] Explore the codebase to get an understanding of each component's responsibility
-- [ ] Read [this guide](http://busypeoples.github.io/post/thinking-in-components-angular-js/) to learn more about thinking in components with AngularJS.
+- [ ] Inside of `src/components/app.js`, write the directive code that will render this component to the DOM.

 ### Create a dynamic Video List component

-When building out front-end applications, it can be productive to temporarily ignore the complexity of working with real data, and mock out "fake" data instead. [**Stateless functional components**](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components) make this easy because they render the same with "real" data from a live API or "fake" data from a file.

-You're going to use the sample data in `src/data/exampleVideoData.js` to build out the stateless functional `VideoList` and `VideoListEntry` components.
+When building out front-end applications, a hightly productive technique is to temporarily ignore the complexity of working with real data (via an API) by making use of "mocked" sample data.
+You're going to use the sample data in `src/data/exampleVideoData.js` to build out the `videoList` and `videoListEntry` components.

-- [ ] Include `src/data/exampleVideoData.js` in `index.html` so it can be used by your React components
+- [ ] Include `src/data/exampleVideoData.js` in `index.html` so it can be used by your application
-- [ ] Pass `exampleVideoData` into the `VideoList` component
+- [ ] Pass the data from `exampleVideoData` into the `videoList` component
-- [ ] Refactor the `VideoList` component to dynamically render one `VideoListEntry` component for each video object in `exampleVideoData`
+- [ ] Refactor the `videoList` component to dynamically render one `videoListEntry` component for each video object in `exampleVideoData`, passing in the video data to `videoListEntry`
-- [ ] Refactor the `VideoListEntry` component to dynamically render based on the video object it receives
+- [ ] Refactor the `videoListEntry` component to dynamically render based on the video object it receives
+- [ ] Resolve the issue show in the console: `GET <funny-looking-url> 404 (Not Found)`
-- [ ] Make sure the tests for `VideoList` and `VideoListEntry` are passing.
+- [ ] Make sure the tests for `videoList` and `videoListEntry` are passing.
 You can open the tests with `npm test`

-When it's all set up, you should see the titles, thumbnails, and descriptions of some React Tutorials on the page.
-If you notice a *Warning* in the console about a "unique 'key' prop", know that this has to do with [React's performance](https://facebook.github.io/react/docs/multiple-components.html#dynamic-children), but you can ignore it if you wish.
+When it's all set up, you should see the titles, thumbnails, and descriptions of some Angular Tutorials on the page.
+However, you might notice that your app appears to be working correctly but your tests are not passing.
+If you made use of `$scope` in your controller you are making use of an antiquated AngularJS design pattern.

+Angular strongly recommends the use of `controllerAs` along with `bindToController` when building directives.
+This technique allows you to reference the scope from with your view templates explicitly, using the name you supply, instead of the commonly misused "implied binding" technique (which is often viewed as mysterious).
+You can read [this guide](http://busypeoples.github.io/post/thinking-in-components-angular-js/) to learn more about `controllerAs` and why this is the preferred syntax.

+- [ ] Modify your directive to make use of the `controllerAs` syntax.
+In order to pass test, you must call your scope variable `ctrl`.
+If you are unable to make this work, you may optionally remove the reference to `ctrl` from the tests.

 ### Create a dynamic Video Player component

-Videos are played by passing a source url to the `iframe` tag inside the `VideoPlayer` component.
+Videos are played by passing a source url to the `iframe` tag inside the `videoPlayer` component.
 The video associated with the id included after `https://www.youtube.com/embed/` will get played.
-Because this is also a stateless functional component, we can build it out with our example data.

-- [ ] Pass a single video from `exampleVideoData` into `VideoPlayer`
+- [ ] Pass a single video from `exampleVideoData` into `videoPlayer`
-- [ ] Update `VideoPlayer` to play the video it is passed and display its title and descriptions
+- [ ] Update `videoPlayer` to play the video it is passed and display its title and descriptions
-- [ ] Make sure the tests for `VideoPlayer` are passing.
+- [ ] Make sure the tests for `videoPlayer` are passing.
 You can open the tests with `npm test`
+- [ ] Continue to use the `controllerAs` syntax for all directives.
+Refactor to `controllerAs` if you did not initially implement your `videoPlayer` in this way.

 ### Hook together the Video List and Video Player components

-Now it's time to make the stateless functional components interact.
-In React, sibling components can not directly access each other, so they need the help of a parent component to manage communication between them.
-In this case, `App` is the parent component for the sibling components `VideoList` and `VideoPlayer`.
+Now it's time to make these two components interact.
+In most MVC architectures, sibling components should not directly access each other, so they need the help of a parent component to manage communication between them.
+In this case, `app` is the parent component for the sibling components `videoList` and `videoPlayer`.

-- [ ] Refactor `App` into a [class component](https://facebook.github.io/react/docs/reusable-components.html#es6-classes) using ES6 classes
-- [ ] Initialize the `state` of `App` to keep track of all the videos in the video list and the current video in the player.
-Pass this `state` down as props to its children components.
+- [ ] Initialize the internal state of `app` to keep track of all the videos in the video list and the current video in the player.
+Pass this information down to its children components, `videoList` and `videoPlayer`.
 Continue to use the example data.
-- [ ] Make it so that when the title of a `VideoListEntry` is clicked, that video is displayed in the player. **Do not** add `state` to any of the functional components.
+- [ ] Devise a way to receive the result of a click event inside of a `videoListEntry` so that when a title is clicked, that video is displayed in the player.
-- [ ] Make sure all the active tests for `App` are passing.
+- [ ] Make sure all the active tests for `app` are passing.
 You can open the tests with `npm test`
+- [ ] Continue to use the `controllerAs` syntax for all directives.
+Refactor to `controllerAs` if you did not initially implement your `app` in this way.

 ### Set up interactions with the YouTube API